nuriel77/iri-playbook/docs/installation.rst

   If you haven’t already, just make sure your server matches the :ref:`requirements`.

-* IOTA Peer Manager doesn't require to be served via a webserver, but is the recommeneded method, unless you want to use SSH tunnel.
+* IOTA Peer Manager doesn't require to be served via a webserver.
+It is however the recommeneded method, unless you want to use SSH tunnel.

 * At this stage, the full node monitoring graphs require to be served via a webserver (nginx), which will be installed via this playbook.

 .. warning::

-  By installing either Peer Manager and/or the full node monitorting, the firewalls will be configured and enabled.
+  By installing either Peer Manager and/or the full node monitorting, the firewall will be configured and enabled.
-  It is strongly discouraged to run a server without firewalls enabled.
-Therefore, this playbook does not support such configuration.
+  It is strongly discouraged to run a server without the firewall enabled.
+Therefore, this playbook does not support running without a firewall.

 In order to install IOTA Peer Manager or fullnode monitoring, some packages and updates are required.